Aqua-Regia-AI/models_journey/src/chapter_1.md

 The point here is not to scare you about starting an AI business.
 The point is to help you build your business with eyes wide open and a good understanding of the surroundings.

 ## Who's the audience of this document?

+This book is not only for developers.
+But for everyone who wants to know what is happening behind the scenes of an AI business.
+Everyone who wants to know why non-profit and open organizations matter.
+Everyone who wants to change the world!